node011/Jlaive/README.md

 Jlaive is an antivirus evasion tool that can convert .NET assemblies into undetectable batch files.

+Obfuscated .NET assemblies are not guaranteed to work.
 Support for native applications will come soon.

 Join the Discord server for discussion and enquiries: https://discord.gg/RU5RjSe8WN.